confusedjpg/langtons-ant/README.md

 You can:
 - speed up/slow down the simulation
 - pause it
-- save a screenshot of the current frame and I guess you can add infinitely more features in the code itself.
+- save a screenshot of the current frame

+..and I guess you can add infinitely more features in the code itself.

 Enjoy?
 I surely did while making it :]